Webinar RECAP: 7 Habits of Highly Effective Board Member Searches

 - “True north” habits give you best chance of landing high-performing board members more quickly and easily

 - Follow the process to obtain successful results for ALL parties: PE firm, portfolio company, and candidates

-- Read 5-minute summary below or view the 35-minute webinar recording
+- Read 5-minute summary below or view the 35-minute webinar video

 On March 11, Apex Leaders hosted a 35-minute webinar.
 Presenting was Pat West, Vice President at Apex Leaders.
 Moderator was Jenni Raley, Director at Apex Leaders.